PratheekXD/Bot-Status-Checker/README.md

 <p align="center">
 <a href="https://python.org"><img src="http://forthebadge.com/images/badges/made-with-python.svg" alt="made-with-python"></a>

+# ⭐ Give us a star and fork if you like our project <3

 # ⚡️ Getting Started

 ### Before deploying, please have a look towards all available config vars